JoeyJowhi/javaQAP4_Joey/README.md

 <hr>

 <p>
-This project was pretty straightforward for me, any difficulties I ran into I was able to I was able to overcome fairly quick.
+This project was pretty straightforward for me, any difficulties I ran into I was able to overcome fairly quickly.
 </p>